 Statistics on colds and coughs:

-- Children typically get colds and coughs 6-12 times a year
+- Children typically get colds and a cough 6-12 times a year

-- Adults on average get about 2-4 colds and coughs a year
+- Adults on average get about 2-4 colds and cough a year

 - Seniors typically get about 1 cold or cough a year